tis-starlight/tis-starlight.github.io/_posts/2023-09-09-creating-github-pages.md

 - Using Emojis:
 When you want to use pure Markdown (without nested HTML & CSS), you can use Emojis to draw attention to some fragment of the file, i.e. ⚠️WARNING⚠️, 🔴DANGER🔴 or 🔥NEW🔥.

+## Enhanced Text Selection

+<p class="selection" style="margin-bottom: 4px;">Try selecting the text to see how it works:</p>
+<p class="selection">The wind whispered through the trees as Emily walked along the cobblestone path, her footsteps muffled by the crunch of fallen leaves.
+The sun dipped low on the horizon, casting a warm glow over the landscape.
+In the distance, a solitary figure stood by the old oak tree, its branches heavy with secrets of days gone by.
+She couldn’t make out who it was, but something about the silhouette tugged at her heart, stirring memories she had long buried.
+As she approached, a shiver of anticipation ran down her spine—maybe it was a sign, a chance to unravel the past she had so carefully concealed.</p>

+> It works well on most browsers, but may not function as intended on mobile devices.
+Additionally, nested elements within a paragraph can cause issues with enhanced selection.
+{: .gh-alert.note }

 ## Typography

 [Typography](https://en.wikipedia.org/wiki/Typography){: target="_blank" rel="noopener noreferrer"} plays a crucial role in design, influencing readability, tone, and visual impact.
 It’s more than just choosing a typeface; it’s about crafting a visual experience that enhances communication and resonates with the audience.
 Effective typography guides the reader’s eye, sets the mood of the content, and reinforces the brand’s identity.